-capnameN

-Lists one or more capability names to which the rule applies.
+''' capnameN Lists one or more capability names to which the rule applies.
 Each name is a lowercase version of a particular capability; see the capabilities(7) manpage.

-Note: The prefix CAP\ is removed.
-In a few cases, the name is further abbreviated; for example, CAP\NET\BIND\SERVICE is just net\bind and CAP\LINUX\IMMUTABLE is fs\immutable.

-user

-Lists one or more user names.
-A process running with a UID or effective UID (EUID) that is the same as one of the users on the list is given access to the capability represented by cap\name (assuming all other conditions hold).
+Note: The prefix CAP is removed.
+In a few cases, the name is further abbreviated; for example, CAP_NET_BIND_SERVICE is just net_bind and CAP_LINUX_IMMUTABLE is fs_immutable. user Lists one or more user names.
+A process running with a UID or effective UID (EUID) that is the same as one of the users on the list is '''

-group

-Lists one or more group names.
-A process running with a GID or effective GID (EGID) that is the same as one of the groups on the list is given access to the capability represented by cap\name (assuming all other conditions hold).

-audit

-Specifies whether or not processes getting extra capabilities under this rule should be audited and logged in /var/log.
-The default (if you do not use the audit command in a particular rule), is to use the value of default\audit, which takes the same values as audit.
+given access to the capability represented by cap_name (assuming all other conditions hold). group Lists one or more group names.
+A process running with a GID or effective GID (EGID) that is the same as one of the groups on the list is given access to the capability represented by cap_name (assuming all other conditions hold). audit Specifies whether or not processes getting extra capabilities under this rule should be audited and logged in /var/log.
+The default (if you do not use the audit command in a particular rule), is to use the value of default_audit, which takes the same values as audit.
 You can set this at any point in the file (do not put it inside a rule).
-By default, default\audit is set to on, meaning that everything is audited unless it is explicitly marked as not audited.
-You should always leave default\audit set to on, and turn off auditing just for those rules that you are absolutely sure do not require audit information.
+By default, default_audit is set to on, meaning that everything is audited unless it is explicitly marked as not audited.
+You should always leave default_audit set to on, and turn off auditing just for those rules that you are absolutely sure do not require audit information. path Specifies that if the process is not included by one of the named paths, then it does not get the capability.
+If you do not specify path, the default is path any, which means that any process matching the UID/GID requirements gets the capability.